searxng/searxng/docs/admin/installation-apache.rst

    Use mod_proxy_uwsgi_ / don't use the old mod_uwsgi_ anymore.

-To proxy the incoming requests to the SearXNG instance Apache needs the mod_proxy_ module (:ref:`apache modules`).
+To proxy the incoming requests to the Zhensa instance Apache needs the mod_proxy_ module (:ref:`apache modules`).

 .. sidebar:: HTTP headers